 Hammarskjöld, a man far older than I, thought a great deal about death.
 The horrors of conflict that he had witnessed made it an immediate companion; and on the course of his journey he learned how to face it.
 It appears from his writings that the process of thinking through the nature of life and death led inevitably to the conclusion that a real purpose can only exist in service to something greater than ourselves.
 Our own selves will pass away, so to serve them exclusively is ultimately a futile, hollow endeavour.
 Yet if, as neurochemistry teaches us, all that is required to find happiness is exercise, contemplation, companionship and clear objectives, then the service of a greater good can fulfill that desire just as well as the pursuit of our own ends.
 It can, in fact, do so better.
 If the service of the self ceases, then the fear that haunts life ceases with it; for if the self no longer matters, why live in terror of its passing?
 Why not live in equanimity, and follow the purpose greater than your own, that will outgrow and outlive you?
 Why not then be able to look death in the eye, and walk out to meet it?

 I am left with the hint, deriving both from the writings of Dag Hammarskjöld and from my own experience of the Way that now bears his name, that two of the very well-springs of human happiness may lie in solitude and in self-sacrifice.
 It is an idea that carries implicit within it the notion that to do good is, ultimately, for your own good.
-It may be that, at a moment when our understanding of what it is to be human is changing at a very considerable rate, that these ideas will find their time has come again.
-If that should prove to be so, I cannot help but feel that it bodes well for the future of this troubled world.
-We could do with more Dag Hammarskjölds.
+If that should prove to be so, I cannot help but feel that it bodes well for us.

 The final words Hammarskjöld wrote in his journal before his death were these, on August the 24th, 1961.
 They offer a fitting conclusion.